GA4 Setup in 30 Minutes: Events, Conversions & Reporting (2026)

 Google Analytics 4 (GA4) represents a fundamental shift in how businesses approach web analytics tracking.
+The GA4 Help Center↗ is the official reference, but this guide distills the practical steps you actually need.
 Unlike its predecessor, GA4 uses an event-based data model that provides more flexible, comprehensive insights into user behavior across websites and mobile applications.
 This complete GA4 setup guide will walk you through every aspect of implementation, ensuring you capture the data needed for informed decision-making.

 Table of Contents